Cloudy mornings and clear evenings on a gas giant exoplanet: Data Reduction

-To further clean the data, \texttt{FIREFLy} employs a static bad pixel cleaning routine by constructing a filter-smoothed median detector image and cleaning pixels from integration that are 7$\sigma$ outliers from the filter smoothed median image.
-The cosmic ray hits on the detector are cleaned from each integration using the LA Cosmic technique \cite{vandokkum01}.
-We also perform another cleaning of the cosmic rays using a temporal cleaning method, where a rolling median detector image is created with 11 integrations at a time and 7$\sigma$ outliers of this rolling median image are cleaned from the respective integrations.
-At this stage, we perform another $1/f$ noise and background removal at the integration level by creating another custom PSF mask with a 15$\sigma$ count threshold.
+To further clean the data, \texttt{FIREFLy} employs a static bad pixel cleaning routine by constructing a filter-smoothed median detector image, then cleaning pixels from each integration if they are 7$\sigma$ outliers from the filter smoothed median image.
+Cosmic ray hits on the detector are cleaned from each integration using the Laplacian edge cosmic ray detection technique \cite{vandokkum01}.
+We also perform an additional cleaning of the cosmic rays using a temporal cleaning method, where a rolling median detector image is created with 11 integrations at a time and 7$\sigma$ outliers of this rolling median image are cleaned from the respective integrations.
+At this stage, we perform another $1/f$ noise and background removal at the integration level by producing another custom PSF mask with a 15$\sigma$ count threshold.
 To extract 1D spectrum from the cleaned detector images, we use a full aperture width of 31 pixels.
 We vary this aperture width through higher and lower values to select this optimum aperture width on the basis of the lowest median absolute deviation (MAD) value for the extracted white light curve of the transit.
-This MAD value for our case is 76 ppm.
-The extracted white light curve along with the best-fit asymmetric planet limb model are shown in Fig.~\ref{wlcwhole}.
-Fig.~\ref{LCcolorplot} ({\bf A}) panel shows the wavelength vs. time 2D map of the normalized extracted spectroscopic light curves with \texttt{FIREFLy}.
+For these data, we found the optimal MAD is 76~ppm.
+The extracted white light curve between 0.85 to 2.75~{$\upmu$}m along with the best-fitting asymmetric planet limb model are shown in Fig.~\ref{wlcwhole}.
+Fig.~\ref{LCcolorplot}A shows the wavelength vs. time 2D map of the normalized extracted spectroscopic light curves with \texttt{FIREFLy}.